kuri-team/rmit-cosc2081-assignment/README.md

 This is the data after processed and ready to display.
 To create summary data, original data are grouped (2.1), a metric is chosen (2.2), and a result is calculated (2.3).
 The possible ways of specifying groupings are (explanation of 2.1):

+#### a.
+No grouping:
-No grouping: each day is a separate group.
+Each day is a separate group.

-Number of groups: a number is specified, and you must divide your data into that number of groups.
+#### b.
+Number of groups:
+A number is specified, and you must divide your data into that number of groups.
 You need to divide your data as equally as possible.
 For example, if your data consist of 10 days (day 1 to day 10) and 3 groups are needed, then you can divide your data into either

     [day 1 to day 3], [day 4 to day 6], [day 7 to day 10]